Cosmetic Laser Technician: Job Duties & Requirements

 How to Become a Cosmetic Laser Technician

 Due to the relatively recent birth of this occupation and the different types and levels of licensing, salary information varies, but for skincare specialists in general, which includes laser hair removal specialists, the median hourly wage was $13.77 as of May 2012, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-The BLS predicts the occupation of skin care specialists to see 25 percent job growth between 2010 and 2020.
+The BLS predicts the occupation of skincare specialists to see much faster than average job growth of 40% between 2012 and 2022.

 Related to Cosmetic Laser Technician: Job Duties & Requirements

 - Recently Updated

 Cosmetic laser technicians may need aesthetic technician training of various levels, due to state-specific licensing...

 While cosmetic companies still recruit independent cosmetic representatives to sell their products, the occupation is actually...